asarari207/asarari207/README.md

 **Modern University College** — *Ramallah, PS*
 📅 *Sep 2024 – May 2025*
 - Development of the college's student portal, admissions system, and website using **.NET**, **Angular**, and **MongoDB**
-- Improved portal responsiveness and usability, increasing usage by 25%
+- Improved portal responsiveness and usability,
-- Optimized site performance, cutting page load time by 40%
+- Optimized site performance.

 ### 🛰️ Software Developer
 **Jawwal** — *Ramallah, PS*